FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/tutorials/tutorial-c.md

 ### Simple Layout

-In order to generate simple C bindings for a protocol, the protocol must have the `[Layout="Simple"]` attribute.
+In order to generate simple C bindings for a protocol, the protocol must have the `@for_deprecated_c_bindings` attribute.
 This attribute enforces that the protocol, including the types referenced by it, conform to the language subset supported by FIDL.

-Specifically, every message in the protocol (including both requests and response) must not have any secondary objects except strings and vectors of handles or primitives (see
+Specifically, every message in the protocol (including both requests and response) must not have any secondary objects except strings and vectors of handles or primitives (see [wire format][wire-format] for a definition of secondary objects).
-[wire format][wire-format]
-for a definition of secondary objects).
 This invariant simplifies the memory ownership semantics.
 Additionally, all strings and vectors must have explicit non-maximal length bounds. `vector<int64>:64` is a vector with such a bound, while `vector<int64>` lacks an explicit non-maximal bound.
 This requirement simplifies buffer management for clients that receive these values.

 For example, structs and unions can embed other structs and unions, but they cannot contain nullable references to other structs or unions because nullable